SteveRMann/openhasp-preprocessor/README.md

 The script pages.py will wrap all this up.
 First it merges all of your page.src files into a single intermediate file, then makes the variable substitutions and outputs to the **pages.jsonl** file that you send to the panel.

 # Utilities
-These are utilities I developed for testing purposes.
+These are utilities I developed for testing.
 They are just kept here for archival purposes.

 # compress.py
 Compress the pages.jsonl input file by removing unnecessary whitespace.